The Rice School: Opening

-The school opened on August 1994.
+The school opened in August 1994.
 Kaye Stripling was the first principal.
 Circa January 1995 Stripling left her position as she received a promotion, and Sharon Koonce, previously at Oak Forest Elementary, replaced her.

 About 1,280 students from Kindergarten through 6th grade were enrolled when the school opened.
 Over 7,169 students applied for 1,275 slots, and half of the students previously attended overcrowded schools in the West University Place area.
 Fewer than 15 students who were offered admission declined the offer.
 Many teachers at Rice came from other Houston ISD schools.
 The elementary school grades had about 50% White Americans, and 25% each Hispanic Americans and Black Americans.
 The middle school grades had about 33% each of White, Black, and Hispanic students.
 Of all Rice students, 11% were Asian Americans.
 The students lived all across the City of Houston.
 Initially the school organized students from Kindergarten through 2nd grade into one cluster, 3rd through 5th grades in another cluster, and the middle school grades in another cluster.
 According to McAdams, many parties felt unsatisfied by the outcome of the student placement lottery.
 Eight student placements per grade level were reserved for dependents of Rice University employees.
 McAdams wrote that this caused controversy.
 McAdams stated that because students not previously enrolled in HISD were allowed to enter into the Rice lottery if they were entering Kindergarten or the 6th grade, area private school parents were unsatisfied.
 In addition, he stated that "Parents in an older, affluent community" immediately to the school's east had no dedicated entry into the lottery system so they were also unsatisfied.
 Furthermore he stated that principals of area schools perceived the Rice School to receiving extra resources, making them unsatisfied.
 Also, according to McAdams, Rice was taking more students from nearby area neighborhood schools than anticipated had angered leaders of those schools.
 McAdams added that "there were charges that the lottery was fixed and so-and-so got in because of backroom influence."

 In 1994 Melanie Markley of the Houston Chronicle said that Rice, "with its distinctive architecture and its progressive curriculum -- promises to be a kind of flagship school for a district hoping to replicate many of its already apparent successes."
 McAdams wrote that the controversies over placements dissipated after the school opened.